 This swimlane schedule answered the question “When are we required to hand over our staging areas?” and “What’s left to do in each area?”
 Summary activities were linked to the contractor’s P6 schedule for rapid monthly updates.
 This schedule was shared with contractors, construction managers, program managers, executives, and 3rd parties, all of whom needed a better way to see how this critical-path handover between projects was progressing.

 Installing Mechanical/Electrical Systems in a Road Tunnel

 Helping the project team visualize the contractor’s planned sequence for systems installation in the upper roadway of a large-bore tunnel.
 Each line segment was linked to one activity in the Primavera P6 schedule (161 total activities) for rapid updates each month.
 The 3D rendering was inserted on top of the chart to provide a helpful visual aid for discussions about the work.

 Seeing the Big Picture for a $1.75 Billion Underground Light Rail Project

-This linear schedule was developed from the contractor’s 7,000 activity P6 schedule to help communicate the big picture schedule and the interfaces between tunneling and subway station construction.
-This one-page summary helped the construction management team facilitate discussion and analysis of delay impact mitigation, and communicate how the critical path flowed through the various project elements.
-Using the GraphicSchedule app, monthly P6 updates were easily plotted for a one-page schedule summary which facilitated the formal P6 schedule update submittal review.
+This linear schedule was developed from the contractor’s 7,000 activity P6 schedule to visualize the relationships between tunneling and subway station construction.
+This one-page summary helped facilitate discussion and analysis of delay impact mitigation, and how the critical path flowed through the various project elements.
+Monthly updates were easily generated to facilitate the formal review of the P6 schedule submittal.